jaortiz92/CyclingEfficiency/README.md

 ```bash
 python main.py
 ```
 After you ran the last code, you must wait a few secounds while it analyzes the information. when it finishes, it will show you a graph with one of the models and in the terminal the result.
-When you close that graph, the program will show the result of the other model
+When you close that graph, the program will show the result of the other model.
 ### Example
 ```bash
 El rango de cadencia promedio mas eficiente en llano es 85-89 y puede generar un promedio de eficiencia de 1.3521